knewter/colluder/README.md

 ### Phoenix

-The collaboration and persistence bits live in the `colluder_backend` subdirectory.
+The collaboration and persistence bits live in the `conspire` subdirectory.

 ## License